RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ### 6.3 Configuring a Microflow

 Your app will not function without logic and data activities.
-You can create logical events such as decision and merge, and activities such as create, change, and retrieve by creating visualized flow diagrams called *Microflows* in the Mendix Studio.
+You can create logical events such as decision and merge, and activities such as create, change, and retrieve by creating visualized flow diagrams called *Microflows*.
 To get yourself familiarize with *Microflows*, refer [Microflows](https://docs.mendix.com/studio-how-to/microflows).

 {{% alert type="info" %}}
 The primary aim of creating this microflow is to change (edit) the part details and display the *Part saved successfully* confirmation message.
 As this microflow contains a save confirmation message, you can also use this microflow to display the save confirmation message for adding a new part to the parts list.